aces-research/beamit/README.md

 This repository provides the code for computational modeling of large deformations and fracture in 3D beams.
-It uses the geometrically exact beam formulation (Simo et al., 1986) and its torsion-free Kirchhoff-Love variant (Meier, 2016) for beam large deformations, along with a discontinuous Galerkin/Cohesive Zone Model (DG/CZM) approach for fracture.
+It uses the geometrically exact beam formulation (Simo et al., 1986) and its torsion-free Kirchhoff-Love variant (Meier, 2016) for beam large deformations, along with a Discontinuous Galerkin/Cohesive Zone Model (DG/CZM) approach for fracture.

 **Assumptions / Notes**: